 5 pm: Historic Broadway

 Take a stroll down Broadway, Saratoga’s award-winning Great American Main Street, and peek inside the windows of a myriad of locally owned stores that contribute to the street’s charm.
 Have dinner at Sperry’s, open since 1932, or Wheatfield’s, with almost 20 different shapes and flavors of pasta made daily.
 Saratoga has more restaurants per capita than NYC, so there is a cuisine to suit every taste.

 Walk to Saratoga Arms, a unique historic inn, for some interesting conversation and an after-dinner drink on a porch overlooking Broadway.
 This family-owned and -operated gem offers modern amenities in a classic setting and—with its five-star TripAdvisor rating—it’s a great choice for a home base for this itinerary.

 9 am: Congress Park

 Threaded with Grecian pavilions, Italian gardens, and groves of trees surrounding natural springs, a walk through Congress Park is a walk through time.
-After exploring the grounds, head to the Corner Café on Church Street for a deliciously simple breakfast.
+After exploring the grounds (don't miss the carousel!), head to the Country Corner Café on Church Street for a deliciously simple breakfast.
 While you’re there, grab a bottle of sparkling Saratoga water bottled from the natural springs nearby.

-This local restaurant with a storied past dating back to 1938.
-Hattie's is known for its fried chicken, being the winner of the Food Network's Fried Chicken Throwdown with Bobby Flay, and for its original time-tested recipes for things such as collard greens and macaroni & cheese.
+This local restaurant with a storied past dates back to 1938.
+Hattie's is known for its fried chicken and even once won the Food Network's Fried Chicken Throwdown with Bobby Flay, and for its original time-tested recipes for sides such as collard greens and macaroni & cheese.
 It's mainly a dinner joint but is open for brunch on weekends.

 1 pm: Museum round-up